magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 ## Initialize a JS component in a PHTML template {#init_phtml}
 Depending on your task, you might want to use declarative or imperative initialization.
 Both ways are described in the following sections.

 ### Declarative initialization

-Declarative JS component initialization allows preparing all the configuration in the backend `.php` files and outputting it to the page source using standard tools.
+Declarative JS component initialization allows preparing all the configuration on the backend side and outputting it to the page source using standard tools.

+In Magneto 2 there are two ways of declarative initialization:

+ - using the `data-mage-init` attribute
+ - using the `<scrtipt type="text/x-magento-init" />` tag

+Both ways are described further

-#### Declarative initialization on a DOM element {#data_mage_init}
+#### Declarative initialization using the `data-mage-init` attribute {#data_mage_init}

 Use the <code>data-mage-init</code> attribute to initialize a JS component on a certain HTML element.
 The following code sample is an illustration.
 Here a JS component is initialized on the `<nav/>` element:
 <pre>